 - Take a London Bus - London's red buses to get busy at rush hour too, but the difference is that they are legally limited in the number of standing passengers they can take.
 The driver, who keeps track of the numbers, simply won't allow any more passengers on board if the bus is too full.
 That may mean that in Central London you may have to watch one or two buses go by without stopping.
 But it also means you won't be crushed up against a stranger.
 And buses travel in special lanes, so they are less affected by rush hour traffic jams.

-- Get on Your Bike - London was the second city in the world, after Paris, to have a public bicycle hire program.
+- Get on your bike - London was the second city in the world, after Paris, to have a public bicycle hire program.
 At the moment it's called Santander Bikes - for the bank that sponsors them, but don't be surprised if locals still call them Barclay Bikes or Boris Bikes - all nicknames for the heavy duty bicycles tethered to docking stations all over town.
 You'll need a credit card to use on the touch screen at the cycle docking station.
 There's no need to book in advance - though at busy times you may have to visit more than one docking station to find a bike (don't worry, they're not that far apart).
 When you are finished with the cycle, you simply return it to the docking station and your credit card will be charged for the amount of time you used it - which could be as little as £2.
-Find out more about London's cycle scheme and how to use it, here.
 Do be aware, though, that these bicycles were designed to be sturdy and unattractive to thieves, so they are heavier than your usual bike and that much harder to pedal.
-But the good news is that the system of safe Bicycle Superhighways is expanding every day, making it ever easier to get around on a cycle.
+But the good news is that the system of safe Bicycle Superhighways is expanding every day, making it even easier to get around on a cycle.